Analysis pipeline for CUT&RUN and CUT&TAG experiments that includes QC, support for spike-ins, IgG controls, peak calling and downstream analysis.

 NOTE: This pipeline does not support single-end reads

 You will need to create a samplesheet file with information about the samples in your experiment before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with the correct data structure as shown in the examples below.

 An example sample sheet structure is shown below.
 This defines two target experimental groups for the histone marks h3k27me3 and h3k4me3 with two biological replicates per group.
-Each antibody target also had an IgG control performed alongside.
-The two IgG experiments are configured as biological replicates with the
+Each antibody target also has an IgG control.
+The two IgG experiments are configured as biological replicates in the same group named

 |Group identifier for sample.
 This will be identical for replicate samples from the same experimental group.

 |Full path to FastQ file for read 1.
 File has to be zipped and have the extension “.fastq.gz” or “.fq.gz”.

 |Full path to FastQ file for read 2.
 File has to be zipped and have the extension “.fastq.gz” or “.fq.gz”.

 group column to which this replicate is assigned to.

 An example samplesheet has been provided with the pipeline.